 Moving into industry in 2001 Clive worked in a series of senior European and International legal roles for Kraft Foods and SABMiller, before joining Ball Corporation, the world`s largest can manufacturer, in 2012 as Vice President Legal, Patents, Insurance & Program Management for the EMEA Region, based in Zurich.
 There he was also a member of the six person regional Senior Management Team.
 In 2016 Clive was appointed as Head of the European Divestment business at Ball, with full P&L responsibility, successfully managing above target a US$ 2 billion business, with over 3000 employees and manufacturing plants across Europe for six months prior to its sale to Ardagh Group.

 Parallel to working professionally in and for the food and drink industry Clive developed a passion for fine chocolate.
-He has spent the past 15 years developing his knowledge of cacao and chocolate, including attending practical courses on chocolate making, product development, and marketing.
+He has spent the past 15 years developing his knowledge of cacao and chocolate, including attending practical courses on chocolate making (most recently with Ecole Chocolat in 2021), product development, and marketing.
 He has also developed an extensive network within the cacao and chocolate industry based both on his professional and personal experience.

-Since 2009 Clive has been a Member of the Academy of Chocolate® (AOC), serving as a Board Member and International Awards Judge (including Grand Jury) from 2011.
+From 2009 to 2022 Clive served on the Board of the Academy of Chocolate® (AOC), latterly in the role of Co-Chairman.
+He has acted as an International Awards Judge (including Grand Jury) since 2011.
 The AOC, a not-for-profit organisation, was established in 2004 to promote fine chocolate.
 As part of its activities it organises and runs the longest established international Awards for fine chocolate.
-The 2019 AOC Awards saw over 1600 product entries from nearly 50 countries.
+The most recent Awards saw over 1600 product entries from nearly 50 countries.